MalakaSupun/EMG-Controlled-Adaptive-Wearable-Robotic-Exoskeleton-for-Upper-Limb-Rehabilitation/README.md

 |MSE:| 30.86698 |
 |RMSE:| 5.55581 |
 </div>
-This results in an excellent R² of 0.9640, where 96.40% of the variation in the target variable has been correctly explained by this model.
-On top of this, its MAE reached 4.21, which suggests that, on average, the difference between the real and the estimated value is no more than 4.21 units.
-The Mean Squared Error of 30.87 shows the minimal magnitude of the squared differences, while the RMSE of 5.56 points to the strong predictive accuracy of the model, since lower RMSE values indicate better performance.
-These metrics demonstrate the model's robust learning ability and its potential to make highly reliable predictions, even when tested on unseen data.
-The low error values and high R² score are indicative of a well-tuned and effective model, suitable for tackling real-world regression tasks.

 <p align="center">
     <img width="750" src='Docs/Version_02/Ref_Images/img_02.png' alt="Logo">
 </p>

 ### Explanation of the MSE and MAE Graphs:

 MSE Graph (Left Panel): The MSE graph shows the loss of both training and validation across 100 epochs.
 The training and validation loss starts off high but then rapidly decreases as the model learns from the data.
 By around 10 epochs, the MSE values stabilize at very low